ravenastru/Rainbow-Warrior-Manual-/README.md

 The human system is composed of six Elemental Bodies (the spectrum) and three Transcendent Bodies (the light states), all of which must be brought into alignment.

 The Six Elemental Bodies (The Spectrum)

 * Physical Body (Red / Earth): The anchor of consciousness; the sacred vessel.
 Goal: Grounding and Presence (Sense of Touch).
+*
 * Emotional Body (Orange / Water): The domain of feeling, flow, and relationship.
-Goal: Flow State and non-judgmental processing.
+Goal: Flow State and non-judgmental processing.(Sense of Taste)

 * Mental Body (Yellow / Fire): The engine of attention, logic, and intention.
-Goal: Sovereignty of Attention (Attention is Currency).
+Goal: Sovereignty of Attention (Attention is Currency).(Sense of Smell)

 * Spiritual Body (Green / Air): The axis of balance, unconditional love, and life-force.
 Goal: Green Balance and Sacred Reciprocity.
+(Sense of Sight)

-* Archetypal Body (Blue / Ether): The container of the Soul’s eternal blueprint (destiny).
-Goal: Deep Listening and receiving non-local information.
+* Etheric Body (Blue / Ether): The container of the Soul’s eternal blueprint (destiny).
+Goal: Deep Listening and receiving non-local information.(Sense of Sound)

 * Soul Body (Purple / Intuition): The seat of ultimate Sovereignty and inner guidance.
-Goal: Silence and Stillness for instantaneous truth.
+Goal: Silence and Stillness for instantaneous truth.(Sense of Intuition)
 *
 The Three Transcendent Bodies (The Light States)
 These states are achieved through the full integration of the six lower bodies:

 * Solar Body (White Light): The fully integrated self; the perfect radiance of the individual Soul (Soul Love).

 * Galactic Body (Translucent Light): The realization of self as an inseparable part of all other beings (Infinite Love).

 * Universal Body (Transparent Light): The final state of surrender to The ONE Verse, achieved through complete non-resistance (Eternal Love).
 *
 II.
 The Primary and Secondary Planes (The Synthesis) The secondary planes represent integrated functions, created by the blending of two primary forces:

 * Orange Plane (Red + Yellow): Forms the Emotional Body.
 It is the transition of physical form (Red) into active thought (Yellow), required for Flow State.

 * Green Plane (Yellow + Blue): Forms the Spiritual Body.
 It is the alignment of personal will (Yellow) with the Soul's blueprint (Blue), required for Green Balance and Unconditional Love.

 * Purple Plane (Blue + Red): Forms the Soul Body.
 It is the manifestation of the Soul's blueprint (Blue) directly through the grounded physical form (Red), required for Intuitive Sovereignty.
 *
 III.
 The Pillars of Functional Mastery
 To move from Dissonance (friction) to Resonance (high functionality), the Warrior must master these core pillars:

 * Pillar I: The Sovereignty of Attention: The conscious choice to redirect the Yellow Mental Body's focus from fear to Clear Intention.
 (Attention is Currency.)
 * The End of Judgment: Refusing to label experiences as "good" or "bad," which allows Orange Flow to move through the system without stagnation.
 * The Alchemy of Forgiveness: The process of consciously severing the energetic cord of past emotional debt, allowing the Green Balance to be restored in the present moment.
 (Unforgiveness is the greatest inhibitor of flow.)
 * Temporal Sovereignty: The realization that the Golden Age is not a future event, but a Resonant State achieved in the Eternal Now.
 This dissolves the root cause of Red Fear (scarcity) and Yellow Anxiety (future).
 *
 IV.
-The Integrated Expression: Song, Dance, and Art The ultimate expression of a functional human is the perfect alignment of their entire system:
+The Integrated Expression: Song, Dance, and Art

+The ultimate expression of a functional human is the perfect alignment of their entire system:

-* The Dance: The highest expression of movement.
+* The Dance/Body: The highest expression of movement.
 Action executed without friction (Flow State), anchored in the Body (Red) and the present moment (Unconditional Presence).

-* The Song: The highest expression of communication.
+* The Song/Mind: The highest expression of communication.
 The articulation of the Blue Blueprint and the Clear Intention, guided by Purple Intuition.

 * The Art/Spirit: The Fusion of Spirit.
 The practical, visible manifestation of Harmonized Order (Green Balance).
 This art, created with Regenerative Contribution, is the ultimate service.

-The Soul is the radiance (White Light) that results from this perfect, integrated fusion.
+* The Soul is the radiance (White Light) that results in the center from this perfect, integrated fusion.
 The highly functional human lives as this fusion.

 Colours Explained
 Primary and Secondary Planes in the Way of the Rainbow Warrior